 The goal of our study was to quantify morphological variation in tenrecs instead of relying on subjective assessments of their high morphological diversity .
 However, it is difficult to quantify overall morphological diversity because any study is inevitably constrained by its choice of specific traits .
-Variation in skull shape is only one aspect of overall morphology.
-Quantifying variation in other morphological traits could yield different patterns.
+While the skull is widely regarded as a good model for studying morphological variation, quantifying variation in other morphological traits could yield different patterns.
 Therefore future work should extend our approach beyond skulls to gain a more complete understanding of the overall morphological diversity of tenrecs and golden moles.
 While recognising these limitations, our results provide valuable insights into the differences between subjective and quantitative assessments of morphological diversity.

 Conclusions

 We have presented the first quantitative investigation of morphological diversity in tenrecs.
-Our results indicate that, overall, tenrec skulls are not more morphologically diverse than golden moles and that similarities among the species rich Microgale tenrecs mask signals of higher morphological diversity among the rest of the Family.
-Of course the results presented here are restricted to just one axis of morphological variation and further analysis of other traits is required.
+Our results indicate that, overall, tenrec skulls are not more morphologically diverse than golden moles and that similarities among the species rich Microgale tenrecs mask signals of higher morphological diversity among the rest of the family.
+Of course the results presented here are restricted to just one aspect of morphological variation and further analysis of other traits is required.
 However, our findings provide a foundation for future investigations and represent a significant step towards a more quantitative understanding of patterns of morphological and evolutionary diversity in tenrecs.

 Acknowledgements

 We thank Thomas Guillerme, François Gould and the members of NERD club for their insightful discussions and comments.
+We are grateful to the Editor, Nick Crumpton and an anonymous reviewer for their constructive comments.
 Thank you to museum staff and curators for facilitating our access to their collections: Leona Leonard and Nigel Monaghan (Natural History Museum, Ireland), Roberto Portela Miguez and Paula Jenkins (Natural History Museum, London), Esther Langan (Smithsonian Institute NMNH), Eileen Westwig (American Museum of Natural History), Judy Chupasko (Museum of Comparative Zoology) and Bill Stanley and Steve Goodman (Field Museum).
 This work was funded by an Irish Research Council EMBARK Initiative Postgraduate Scholarship (SF) and a European Commission CORDIS Seventh Framework Programme (FP7) Marie Curie CIG grant (proposal number: 321696; NC).